makrai/notes/hu2003-multiling-multitask-benchmark.md

 * we introduce the Cross-lingual TRansfer Evaluation of Multilingual Encoders
   * multi-task benchmark for evaluating the cross-lingual generalization
 * 40 languages and 9 tasks
-  * models tested on English reach human performance on many tasks
+  * on English, models reach human performance on many tasks
   * sizable gap cross-lingually particularly on syntactic and sentence retrival

 # 1. Introduction